CiprianDraghici/ImageProcessing_TemplateReplacement/README.md

 # ImageProcessing - TemplateReplacement

-A basic example of template replacement in binary images using EmguCV library and TPL Dataflow from .NET
+A basic example of template replacement in black images with some white areas (!not binary images), using EmguCV library and TPL Dataflow from .NET (for execution paralelism).
+The solution can be adjusted for all template replacement cases.

 ## Overview